 Treble Cone receives the most snow on average of any ski field in New Zealand, with 5.5 metres annually.
 The other ski fields receive on average:

-- Mt Hutt–4.0 metres
+– Mt Hutt: 4.0 metres

-- The Remarkables–3.7 metres
+– The Remarkables: 3.7 metres

-- Cardrona–2.9 metres
+– Cardrona: 2.9 metres

-- Coronet Peak–2.0 metres
+– Coronet Peak: 2.0 metres

 Yes, it does snow on the North Island, mainly on the volcanic cone of Mt Ruapehu.
-This volcano is home to two ski fields–Whakapapa and Turoa.
+This volcano is home to two ski fields – Whakapapa and Turoa.

-- Canterbury–home to Mt Hutt and numerous small club ski fields
+– Canterbury – home to Mt Hutt and numerous small club ski fields

-- Ruapehu–home to the two major ski fields on the North Island
+– Ruapehu – home to the two major ski fields on the North Island

-- Marlborough–home to a few small club ski fields
+– Marlborough – home to a few small club ski fields

 Skiing in New Zealand is not expensive by world standards.
 In fact, many overseas visitors will find much cheaper ski pass prices due to a favourable exchange rate.

-Adult single day lift passes are typically around NZD$159 at the major New Zealand ski fields.
-Multi-day lift passes offer significant discounts and can drop the price of skiing to under NZD$109 per day.
+Adult single day lift passes are typically around NZD$175 at the major New Zealand ski fields.

 If you don’t include flights, skiing in New Zealand is generally cheaper than skiing in Australia.
 This is because lift pass prices are typically less expensive in New Zealand, plus the Australian dollar is worth more than the New Zealand dollar, which means great deals for Australians traveling to New Zealand to ski.